djw533/hamburger/README.md

 Hamburger uses sets of concatenated HMMs to search for sets of genes co-localised in a genome, using gff3 files as input.
 Input gff3 files need both the annotation, and fasta sequence (preceded by ##FASTA in the file, as produced by prokka)

-Hamburger can be used as follows - where < > denotes user specific addresses/input:

-Firstly cloning the git repository using git clone (into desired local directory)
+It is recommended to install hamburger in a fresh conda environment:

 ```
+conda create -n hamburger python=3.13 hmmer=3 muscle fasttree pip
+conda activate hamburger
 git clone https://www.github.com/djw533/hamburger
+cd hamburger
+pip install .
+Rscript hamburger/r_scripts/install_R_packages.R
 ```

-Then running hamburger to search using a set of HMMs concatenated into a single file
+To run a search and subsequent subtyping of T6SSs can be used as follows:
 ```
-python <hamburger_directory>/scripts/hamburger.py -g *.gff -i <concatenated set of hmms.hmm> -o <new output directory to write in> -m <minimum number of genes needed to report gene cluster> -l <max permitted gap of non-model genes between genes of interest>
+hamburger -g *.gff -t  -o <output_dir>
 ```

-An automated search and subtyping of T6SSs can be used as follows:
+To run a search using a set of user-defined HMMs concatenated into a single file
 ```
-python <hamburger_directory>/scripts/hamburger.py -g *.gff -t  -o <new output directory to write in>
+hamburger -g *.gff -i <concatenated set of hmms.hmm> -o <new output directory to write in> -m <minimum number of genes needed to report gene cluster> -l <max permitted gap of non-model genes between genes of interest>
 ```

 Output for loading into itol can be requested with the -q flag